 The Whole Shebang: Medium to extra-fancy, full service sit-down restaurants of this type are as common as counter service.
-Be that as it may, they all require months’ worth of advance reservations with the exception of some restaurants in the Downtown Disney Resort Area.
+Be that as it may, they all require months’ worth of advance reservations with the exception of some restaurants in the Disney Springs Resort Area.

 Getting In – A Crash Course